8BitQuest/8-BitQuest/.github/roadmap.md

 **Interactive website**
 - Create a backend for the website
 - Incorporate features like user profiles, progress tracking, gamification, etc
-- Create an IDE where users can code directly on the website

-## Stage four
-This stage takes the website and courses further

-**Website course**
-- Create an alternative "Introduction to Programming" course that uses the website IDE
-- Same as above for "Intermediate Programming"
 - Create further in-demand courses

 **Certification**